Convergence in law of the maximum of the two-dimensional discrete Gaussian free field: Abstract

 \section{Abstract}

-We consider the two-dimensional Gaussian Free Field on a box of side length $N$, with Dirichlet boundary data, and prove the convergence of the law of the recentered maximum of the field.
+We consider the discrete two-dimensional Gaussian free field on a box of side length $N$, with Dirichlet boundary data, and prove the convergence of the law of the centered maximum of the field.